gqcpm/surfboard_notifier/README.md

 A Python script that monitors Facebook Marketplace and OfferUp for new surfboard listings containing "mov" in the description and sends notifications when matches are found.

+I created this script because I was tired of constantly monitoring Facebook marketplace and offerup for good deals on used boards, so I created this script to do it for me.

 ## Features

 - 🔍 Monitors Facebook Marketplace and OfferUp